jennguyen1/nhuyhoa/_posts/2017-12-21-Program-Web-Scraping-Python.md

 {% highlight python %}
-from selenium import webdriver from selenium.webdriver.support.ui import WebDriverWait from selenium.common.exceptions import *
+from selenium import webdriver from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.common.by import By from selenium.webdriver.support import expected_conditions as EC from selenium.webdriver.support.ui import Select from selenium.common.exceptions import *

 # open/ close webdriver